koka-lang/koka/doc/spec/overview.kk.md

     val rot  = (base + shift) % 26
     (rot.char + 'a')
   }
   s.map(encode-char)
 }

-fun caesar( s : string ) : string
+fun caesar( s : string ) : string {
-{
   s.encode( 3 )
 }
 ```

-In this example, we declare a local function `encode-uni` which encodes a
+In this example, we declare a local function `encode-char` which encodes a
-single unicode character `u`.
-The final statement `s.map(encode-uni)` applies the
+single character `c`.
+The final statement `s.map(encode-char)` applies the
-`encode-uni` function to each codepoint in the in the string `s`, returning a
+`encode-char` function to each character in the string `s`, returning a
 new string where each character is Caesar encoded.
 The result of the final
 statement in a function is also the return value of that function, and you can
 generally leave out an explicit `return` keyword.